-Your word is very pure, Therefore Your servant loves it.
+Thy word is very pure: therefore thy servant loveth it.

 These words were said by King David around the tenth century B.C.
 From that time until now, there have been millions of people who claim to love the Bible.
 Is the Bible “very pure” and does it stand up to higher criticism?
 Has it been accurately passed on from early history to our day?
 Is it credible and, if so, just what does it have to say?

 We believe that the Bible is God’s book for man.
 Its authorship is reliable and it has been passed on to us accurately from the time of its first writing.
 It has both archeological and prophetical credibility to support its claims.
 It has a message of good news for mankind.